More Like This

 Wadi Al-Ghayna is as beautiful as the other valleys, while Wadi Al-Sulayyil has rare perennial trees and dense vegetation throughout the year.

-The Yabah Valley, a travel destination for nature lovers, is located in the province of Al-Majardah, from where it extends 100 kilometers to the Red Sea near Al-Qunfudah.
+The Yabah Valley, a travel destination for nature lovers, is located in the province of Al-Majardah.
+It extends 100 kilometers to the Red Sea near Al-Qunfudah.

 Wadi Hali’s importance lies in its upper tributaries, which flow from Rijal Almaa in the south to Tihama Bani Shahr in the north.